hellosugoi/Connext/README.md

 ## Reference

 All of the Connext object methods return Promises.
 See this article for an overview on how to use them: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises.
+If you are using ES2017 syntax, you can use async/await for a much cleaner syntax.

 ### getKey(email, password) [to be deprecated soon for security reasons]